aditi806/CODSOFT/README.md

-# CODSOFT
+# CODSOFT internship projects

-tasks for the internship
+this repository contains all my tasks for the codsoft internship (september 2025 batch)